HL7/phd/input/pagecontent/ObtainObservationCode.md

-Every IEEE 11073-10206 Observation instance is required to have a Type attribute.
+Every IEEE 11073-10206 ACOM Observation instance is required to have a Type attribute.
 The Type attribute value is an MDC term code that maps directly to the Observation.code element.
 The Observation.code element is populated as follows:

 * if the application wishes to transcode this MDC code into other coding systems the application is free to do so but